Job Opportunities

 Part-Time Instructors (Adjuncts)

-Details: The School of Cultural and Critical Studies at Bowling Green State University seeks strong applicants for possible part-time teaching assignments for Fall 2025 and Spring 2026 in the areas of: American Culture Studies (ACS), Ethnic Studies (ETHN), Popular Culture (POPC), Women’s, Gender, and Sexuality Studies (WS), and Public History (PUBH).
+Details: The School of Cultural and Critical Studies at Bowling Green State University seeks strong applicants for possible part-time teaching assignments for Fall 2026 and Spring 2027 in the areas of: American Culture Studies (ACS), Ethnic Studies (ETHN), Popular Culture (POPC), and Women’s, Gender, and Sexuality Studies (WS).
 In their letter of application, applicants should clearly identify specific courses and general field(s) which they are qualified to teach.
-Successful candidates may teach introductory courses in these fields including Introduction to ACS (ACS 2000), Cultural Pluralism in the U.S. (ACS 2500), Introduction to ETHN (ETHN 1010), Introduction to WS (WS 2000), Introduction to Popular Culture (POPC 1600), Popular Culture and Media (POPC 1650), Black Popular Culture (POPC 1700), Introduction to Folklore and Folklife (POPC 2200), and Women and Interpersonal Violence (WS 3350).
+Successful candidates may teach introductory courses in these fields including Introduction to ACS (ACS 2000), Cultural Pluralism in the U.S. (ACS 2500), Introduction to ETHN (ETHN 1010), Introduction to Popular Culture (POPC 1600), Popular Culture and Media (POPC 1650), Black Popular Culture (POPC 1700), Introduction to Folklore and Folklife (POPC 2200), and Introduction to WS (WS 2000).
 These courses may be in-person or online (asynchronous).
-Qualified applicants may also be offered part-time teaching assignments in more specialized undergraduate and graduate courses in these units, including courses that contribute to the Public History graduate certificate such as Historical Society Administration (ACS/HIST 6570) and Museology (ACS/HIST 6540).
+Qualified applicants may also be offered part-time teaching assignments in more specialized undergraduate courses such as Women and Interpersonal Violence (WS 3350).

 Application: Applicants should submit the following materials electronically to Amy Davidson, amyd@bgsu.edu, using the Subject Heading ‘SCCS PT Faculty Search’: